AABearBots/First-Closed-Doors-Competition/README.md

 ### Number of Bots Allowed

 Each Dev Team is allowed to compete with as many trading bots as they see fit.
 They can also create as many Indicator Bots as required to implement their strategies.
-If you find that making calculation within your trading bot’s code instead of creating actual indicator bots is preferrable, feel free to do so.
+If you find that making calculations within your trading bot’s code instead of creating actual indicator bots is preferrable, feel free to do so.

-Once a bot is released in the competition it cannot be modified as it becomes an autonomous agent.
+**Once a bot is released in the competition it cannot be modified.**

 ### Markets

-The competitions takes place in the **USDT-BTC market in Poloniex**.
+The competition takes place in the **USDT-BTC market in Poloniex**.

 For the time being, the platform serves both historic and live trades data as well as order book data.
 Trades are performed at Dev Team’s accounts at the exchange, thus having an account with Poloniex is a requirement for participating.